The Baku-Tbilisi-Kars Project, Belt and Road Initiative, and Africa

 What can Africa learn from the experience of planning and realising the Baku-Tbilisi-Kars Railway?
 Which opportunities and pitfalls should African planners consider?
 How should Belt and Road-related cross-border rail expansion work?
 This half-day seminar provides a rare opportunity for African planners to learn lessons from the experiences of the Baku-Tbilisi-Kars railway project.

-pdf Transport Corridors of Azerbaijan (2.86 MB) by Mr Azad Nagiyev
+- Presentation: Transport Corridors of Azerbaijan by Azad Nagiyev

-pdf Baku-Tbilisi-Kars Railroad and Turkey’s Vision For Regional Integrated Transport Corridors (2.46 MB) by Mr Niyazi Evren Akyol
+- Presentation: Baku-Tbilisi-Kars Railroad and Turkey’s Vision For Regional Integrated Transport Corridors by Niyazi Evren Akyol